wilds/angular-schema-form-dynamic-select/README.md

 * list items are fetched by a user-specified callback.
 The user implements the calling mechanism.
 * the callback receive the form options as a parameter and returns an array of list items(see the static strapselect)
 * asyncCallback implementations returns the data through a HttpPromise.
+NOT an array if items.

 *TIP: in an asyncCallback, you need to intercept and change an async server response before passing it on to the add-on, use the [transformResponse function](https://docs.angularjs.org/api/ng/service/$http#transforming-requests-and-responses).*